Better late than never, our monthly roundup of things to look for this month:

 hibiscus as a tropical flower.
 It's the kind of thing you expect to see printed on Hawaiian shirts, or tucked behind a hula dancer's ear.
 But we've got native hibiscus right here in DC.
 It blooms in July, also in wet areas.
 (I guess I spend a lot of time on the water in July!)

 Chantarelles.
 They are a choice culinary mushroom prized by chefs around the world.
 And they grow in Washington, DC.
-Have you seen any yet?
+Matt has found several patches already this year.

-wild edibles, including milkweed buds, black locust beans, and sassafras.
+wild edibles, including milkweed, black locust beans, and sassafras.

 Finally, check out our other posts on great things to do in the summer:

 Places to rent a canoe or kayak